 The exhibition complemented Inspired by the Word, an exhibition held in Winchester Cathedral, Gilbert White's Garden at Selborne, Chawton House Library, Petersfield Physic Garden, Petersfield Museum and the garden at Red House Museum, Christchurch.
 Inspired by the Word brought together a group of contemporary artists, some of them regular exhibitors at The Garden Gallery, to celebrate the literature of Hampshire writers Jane Austen, Edward Thomas and Gilbert White.
 2017 marked the bicentenary of the death of Jane Austen in Winchester, and the centenary of the death of Edward Thomas at Arras.

-The Garden Gallery exhibited contemporary sculpture for gardens at Architectural Plants, near Pulborough in Sussex last summer.
+The Garden Gallery exhibited contemporary sculpture for gardens at Architectural Plants, near Pulborough in Sussex in 2018.
 A number of the gallery's regular artists showed sculpture in stone, bronze, steel, glass and ceramic.
 Taking part were Mark Beattie MRSS, Adam Buick, Nadine Collinson, Sioban Coppinger FRSS, Sally Fawkes MRSS, Lucianne Lassalle, Eric Marland, Charlotte Mayer FRSS, Jason Mulligan MRSS, Rosie Musgrave MRSS, Ben Russell, Tracey Sheppard FGE, Will Spankie, Roger Stephens MRSS, Guy Stevens MRSS, Mark Stonestreet, Sarah Walton and Neil Wilkin.

-The Garden Gallery is delighted to be collaborating with Architectural Plants, which is a highly regarded centre of excellence, supplying superb plants from an impressive site.
+Architectural Plants is a highly regarded centre of excellence, supplying superb plants from an impressive site.

 Image above: Luna by Charlotte Mayer FRBS (bronze, photo © Marianne Majerus)

 The gallery exhibited sculpture by Salvatore Anselmo, Jon Buck MRBS, Sally Fawkes MRBS and Richard Jackson MRBS, Charlotte Mayer FRBS, Peter Randall-Page FRBS and Shelley Robzen MRBS at The Grange Festival in 2017.